MyTooliT/ICOc/Documentation/Tutorials.md

 1. > **Note:** You can **skip this step, if you do not want to run the flash test**.
 To skip the flash test, please set `STH` → `STATUS` in the [configuration file](#introduction:section:changing-configuration-values) to `Epoxied`.

-   Please either

-   - create a directory called `STH`, or
+   Please create a directory called `Firmware` in the current user’s `Documents` (`~`) directory.

-   - clone the [STH repository](https://github.com/mytoolit/STH) to a location
+   > **Note:** To open the user’s home directory on Windows you can use the following command in (Windows) Terminal:
+   >
+   > ```sh
+   > ii ~/Documents
+   > ```

-   beside this repository inside your file system.
-Then create a directory called `builds` and put the [current version of the STH firmware](https://github.com/MyTooliT/STH/releases/download/2.1.10/manufacturingImageSthv2.1.10.hex) into this directory.
+   Then put the [current version of the STH firmware](https://github.com/MyTooliT/STH/releases/download/2.1.10/manufacturingImageSthv2.1.10.hex) into this directory.
 Afterwards the directory and file structure should look like this:

    ```
-   .
-   ├── ICOc
-   └── STH
+   ~
-       └── builds
+   └── Documents
            └── manufacturingImageSthv2.1.10.hex
    ```

-   As alternative to the steps above you can also change the variable `STH` → `Firmware` → `Location` → `Flash` in the [configuration file](#introduction:section:changing-configuration-values) to point to the firmware that should be used for the flash test.
+   As alternative to the steps above you can also change the variable `STH` → `Firmware` → `Location` → `Flash` in the [configuration](#introduction:section:changing-configuration-values) to point to the firmware that should be used for the flash test.

-2. Make sure that the configuration value in the [config file](#introduction:section:changing-configuration-values) are set correctly.
+2. Make sure that [the configuration values](#introduction:section:changing-configuration-values) are set correctly.
 You probably need to change at least the following variables:

    - **Name**: Please change the Bluetooth advertisement name (`STH` → `NAME` ) to the name of the STH you want to test.